The Study > About Us > Our Staff > Professional Staff

 Assistant Director for Marketing and Outreach

 Megan is originally from Port Huron, Michigan, and graduated from the University of Kentucky in 2008 with a BA in Integrated Strategic Communications with an emphasis in direct response.
-Megan worked for Academic Enhancement from 2005 to 2008 and returned as their Assistant Director in 2011.
-Megan is currently working on an MS in higher education from UK's Department of Educational Policy Studies and Evaluation and her research interests currently include student transitions from high school to college, the first-year experience, and student culture.
-Megan lives in Richmond, Kentucky, with her significant other, Clay, and their two chocolate labs, Maddy and Wally.
-In her free time Megan enjoys spending time with her friends and family, hanging out by the pool, and cheering on her KY Wildcats!
+Megan worked for Academic Enhancement from 2005 to 2008 and returned as their Assistant Director for Marketing and Outreach in 2010.
+She earned an MS in Social & Philosophical Studies in Education from UK's Department of Educational Policy Studies and Evaluation in 2012 and her research interests currently include the use of marketing within higher education, the first-year experience, and student culture.

 Assistant Director for Peer Tutoring

 Anna is from the coast of Georgia where she grew up riding horses and going to the beach.
-She earned her BA in English from Valdosta State University, where she focused on both creative writing and literature.
-There, she was a CRLA certified Peer Tutor for three years and found her passion for undergraduate education.
-After graduation, she worked for a year as a professional Writing Consultant at Savannah College of Art and Design.
-Anna came to Lexington in 2010 in pursuit of her Masters in Literature.
-She joined AE that same year as a Teaching Assistant, teaching sections of EPE 174 and the APP Writing Workshop.
-Anna has since completed her Masters in Literature and is pursuing her PhD in Geography.
-Anna’s research interests include the culture and literature of the American South.
-Anna’s primary role at Academic Enhancement is the direction and growth of the Peer Tutoring Program in The Study.
-Anna also conducts research and presents at professional conferences on such pedagogical topics as critical thinking in the classroom and the efficacy of academic interventions like EPE 174.
-Anna lives in Lexington with her fiancé, Jamie, who is also in graduate school at UK, and their hairy, four-legged children, Blue and Duke.
-When she's not working on school assignments, you can usually find her in the kitchen or the garden.
+She earned her BA in English from Valdosta State University in Georgia where she focused on both creative writing and literature.
+There, she was a peer tutor for three years and found her passion for teaching.
+After graduation, she worked for a year as a professional Writing Consultant for the Savannah College of Art and Design, working with students to improve their creative and academic writing.
+In addition to working as an Assistant Director for Academic Enhancement, Anna is completing her Masters in Literature at the University of Kentucky.
+She specializes in Southern and Postcolonial literatures and looks forward to making a career out of working with undergraduate students.
+Anna lives in Lexington, Kentucky, with her fiance, Jamie, who is also in graduate school at UK, and her hairy, four-legged children, Duke and Blue.
+When she's not in her office, you can usually find her in the kitchen or outside with her family.

 Ali is originally from Columbus, Ohio, and graduated from the University of Kentucky in 2010 with a BA in print journalism.
 She worked for Academic Enhancement from 2008 to 2010.
 She then worked as an Assistant Editor for a national fitness trade publication in Louisville, Ky.
 Ali returned to Academic Enhancement in January 2012 as Program Coordinator.
 Ali hopes to begin working on a Master’s Degree in Higher Education come Fall of 2012.
 She is very interested in student culture and their transitions from high school to college as well, as their transition when students are preparing to graduate.
 Ali resides in Lexington and enjoys cooking, reading, writing and spending time with her friends and family.